 What a humbling, challenging, yet rewarding experience those first few weeks were.
 As the days turned into weeks, weeks into months, and months into nearly two years, God reminded us over and over and over again that A.J. belongs to Him.

 Through the process, we all had to take deep breaths and understand that God knows all things.
 Early on, we had to become content with whatever He decided.
 We had to let go and let God.
 We realized how blessed we were no matter the outcome.

-Deep down we all knew how hard it would have been if we ever had to say goodbye, but we trusted the Lord to do what is best for our precious little guy.
-He’s the only one who knows what he needs!
+Deep down we all knew how hard it would be to say goodbye, but we trusted the Lord.
+He’s the only one who knows what AJ needs!
 He’s the only one who knows where he belongs.

 We are glad that God is in control of such life changing decisions.
 We could have never made such an important decision for our little guy or our family.

 Our sweet boy has been loved more than words can express for the past 21 months, and today God changed A.J.’s last name!
 Today he was adopted!! 💟